ApolloBrainiac/full_stack_web/Projects/project1__MovieTrailerWebsite/README.md

 # Movie Trailer Project

-Source code for a Movie Trailer website
+Documentation for the Movie Trailer Project, for **Udacity's** _Full Stack Web Developer Course_.

+##Libraries Used

+* rotten_tomatoes.py

+This program was provided by the Udacity instructor to help